nadundesilva/k8s-replicator/API.md

 **Common Errors:**

-- `ResourceNotFound`: Source resource not found - Verify resource exists and has correct labels
+- `ResourceNotFound`: Source resource not found - Double-check the resource exists and has correct labels
-- `NamespaceNotFound`: Target namespace not found - Create namespace or check filtering
+- `NamespaceNotFound`: Target namespace not found - Create the namespace or check your filtering
-- `PermissionDenied`: Insufficient RBAC permissions - Check and update RBAC configuration
+- `PermissionDenied`: Insufficient RBAC permissions - Review and update your RBAC configuration
 - `ResourceConflict`: Resource already exists - Delete conflicting resource or update logic

 ---